dodobird181/Brick-Breaker/README.md

 After growing up playing Atari's "Breakout" on an old Asus flip-phone during long car rides with  my sister, and hearing about what it was possible to create using
 HTML5's Canvas element, I became slightly ambitious (having no prior Javascript experience) and decided to create my own version of Brick-Breaker!

 I had multiple goals for this project.
-The first among them being to successfully learn Javascript (hooray!), as well as to discover and utilize Javascript "best-practices" during my development.
+The first among them being to successfully learn Javascript (hooray!), as well as implement an easy to use [Level-Editing System](https://github.com/dodobird181/Brick-Breaker/blob/main/src/level_loader.js) (of which I am particularily proud).

+**Additionally, I aspired to do the following**:
 *  Create a game that is visually appealing.
-*  Use sound effects / music.
+*  Use sound effects / music throughout the game.
-*  Stick to / discover best practices in Javascript development.
-*  Write well-documented and intelligible code.
+*  Get better at HTML & CSS (this included learning [Tailwind](https://tailwindcss.com/)!)
-*
+*  Implement particle effects.
+*  Give the game a menu-screen / level-selection, etc.

 ### On what can be improved